Discrimination of quantum states under locality constraints in the many-copy setting: Introduction

-for $ p:= \Pr[\mathsf{H}_0] \in (0;1)$.
-Helstrom and Hoelvo \cite{Hel76} proved a closed-form expression of $P_\text{e}$ and showed that the optimal test is achieved by projection onto the positive support of $p \rho_0 - (1-p) \rho_1$.
-This measurement can be viewed as the quantum generalization of the classical \emph{Neyman--Pearson test} \cite{NP33, Che52, Che56, Hoe65}.
+for $ p:= \Pr[\mathsf{H}_0] \in (0,1)$.
+Helstrom and Holevo \cite{Hel76} proved a closed-form expression of $P_\text{e}$ and showed that the optimal test is achieved by projection onto the positive support of $p \rho_0 - (1-p) \rho_1$.
+This measurement can be viewed as a quantum generalization of the classical \emph{Neyman--Pearson test}, as described in \cite{NP33, Che52, Che56, Hoe65}.

-In the present paper we are concerned with the many-copy and asymptotic behavior of $P_\text{e}(\rho_0^{\otimes n}, \rho_1^{\otimes n}; p)$, where $n$ identical copies of states are prepared.
-The celebrated quantum Chernoff theorem \cite{ACM+07, ANS+08, NS09} then establishes that
+In the present paper, we are concerned with the many-copy and asymptotic behavior of $P_\text{e}(\rho_0^{\otimes n}, \rho_1^{\otimes n}; p)$, where $n$ identical copies of states are prepared.
+Then, the celebrated quantum Chernoff theorem \cite{ACM+07, ANS+08, NS09} establishes that